microsoft/vscode-docs/docs/java/java-project.md

 ![jdk home](images/java-project/projectmanager-javahomeconf.png)

-## Configure classpath for unmanaged folder
+## Configure classpath for unmanaged folders

-We provide a user interface to configure the classpath for unmanaged folder.
+The Project Management for Java extension provides a user interface to configure the classpath for unmanaged folders.
 The classpath can be set manually in the classpath configuration page.
 You can open it by executing the **Java: Configure Classpath** command from the Command Palette (`kb(workbench.action.showCommands)`).

 ![configure classpath](images/java-project/configure-classpath.png)

 In some rare cases, you may need to clean the Java workspace by executing the **Java: Clean Java Language Server Workspace** command from the Command Palette (`kb(workbench.action.showCommands)`) to let the language server rebuild your dependencies.

-## Dependency Management
+## Dependency management

 ### Add a Maven dependency